davidwilde/AWS-Study/s3/notes.md

 - Only allow a specific rol to read objects with prod object tag
 - restrict access to specific IP

+#### S3 bucket policies vs IAM policies

+S3 bucket policies have ovelapping functionality as an IAM policy that grant access to S3.
+S3 Bucket policies proivde convenience over IAM policies granting S3 access.

+- S3 Bucket Policy

+Provides access to aspecific buckte and its objecs
+You can specify mulitple principal to grant access

+Bucket policies can be 20 KB in size

+Block Pbilc Access is turend on by defalut and will DENY all anon access even if the bucket policy grant its unless the feature is turned off

+- IAM Policy

+Provides access to many AWS services
+Can provide permissions for multiple buckets in one policy

+The principal by default is the entity the IAM policy is attached to

+IAM policy sizes are limited based on the principal:

+Users 2KB
+Groups 5KB
+Roles 10KB

+#### IAM ACcess Analyzer for S3

+will alert you when your S3 buckets are exposed to the Internet or other AWS Accounts

+You need to create an analyzer

+#### Internework traffic privacy

+keeping data private as it travels across different networks

+AWS PrivateLink (VPC Interface Endpoints)
+- Allows you to connect an Elastic Network Interface (ENI) directly to other AWS Services eg S3, EC2, Lamda.
+- can connect to 3rd praty services via AWS Marketplace
+- can go cross account
+- fine grained permissions via VPC endpoint policies
+- No charge for using

+VPC Gateway Endpoint
+- Allows you to ocnnect a VPC directly to S3 (or DynamoDB) staying private within the internal AWS Network.
+- VPC Gateway Endpoint can not go cross-account
+- Does not have fine grain permissions
+- No charge though

+#### CORS

+HTTP header to allow a server to indicate any other origins than its own from which a browser should permit loading of accounts

+Allowss you to set CORS configuration to a S3 bucket with static website hosting so different origins can perform HTP requests from your S3 Static website.

+The CORS configuration can be in either JSON or XML

 Versioning